techwiz42/agent_framework/backend/README.md

 # Agent Framework Backend

-This is the backend application for the Agent Framework, built with FastAPI, SQLAlchemy, and the OpenAI SDK.
+This is the backend application for the Agent Framework, built with FastAPI, SQLAlchemy, and LLM integrations (OpenAI, Anthropic).

 ## Getting Started